 § 50.
-Gaming Permits and Licenses - General
+Gaming permits and licenses-Generally

-A. The Gaming Commission shall ensure that the following rules and regulations as prescribed by the IGRA, as amended, 25 CFR §556 and §558, as amended, and any Tribal-State Compact to which the Nation
+A. The Gaming Commission shall ensure that the following rules and regulations as prescribed by the IGRA, as amended, 25 C.F.R. §§ 556 and 558, as amended, and any tribal-state compact to which the Nation may be a party, are implemented with respect to key employees and primary management officials employed at any gaming facility under the jurisdiction of the Gaming Commission.

-- may be a party, are implemented with respect to Key Employees and Primary Management Officials employed at any gaming facility under the jurisdiction of the Gaming Commission. - B. The Gaming Commission shall ensure that rules and regulations are developed and implemented for the licensure of all non-gaming employees of a gaming facility that are not Key Employees or Primary Management Officials. - C. The Gaming Commissioners and Gaming Commission staff shall be subject to the licensing standards for Primary Management Officials.
+- B. The Gaming Commission shall ensure that rules and regulations are developed and implemented for the licensure of all non-gaming employees of a gaming facility that are not key employees or primary management officials. - C. The Gaming Commissioners and Gaming Commission staff shall be subject to the licensing standards for primary management officials.